-While there are no aerodromes within 3nm of this site, there are multiple protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
+There is one (1) aerodrome within 3nm of this site - Sudbury Coniston (CSC9) located 1.41nm south of the site.
+While there are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities, there is an established VFR Terminal Procedures area (VTPC) that requires communication monitoring.
 Assessment of the normally expected traffic patterns yields the following: